dimajix/flowman/docs/tutorial/01-basics.md

 #### Target Relation
 We also need to specify a relation to hold the data written by Flowman.
 Again we use a `file` relation, but this time using Parquet as the file format.
-Also note that the location is using the `basedir` environment variable which has been defined the the `config/environment.yml` file.
+Also note that the location is using the `basedir` environment variable which has been defined the `config/environment.yml` file.
 This way we can easily change the location of the output files either by changing the variable definition directly inside the file, or - more elegantly - via a command line parameter at execution time.
 ```yaml